SystemsApproach/sdn/uses.rst

 comes from the need to support legacy workloads that often expect to communicate over an L2 network.
-There is much more to implementing a leaf-spine fabric, but we postpone a more complete description until Chapter 7, where we describe the specifics of the Trellis implementation.
+There is much more to implementing a leaf-spine fabric, but we postpone a more complete description until Chapter 7, where we describe the specifics of the SD-Fabric implementation.